ranguba/groonga-client/README.md

 ## Usage

-Grooga-client handles protocol transparently, so there is a one difference between GQTP and HTTP examples.
+Grooga-client handles protocol transparently, so there is only one difference between GQTP and HTTP examples.

 If you want to use GQTP, specify correct port number to `:port` and